dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/installer.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

+## CSM for Observability Installer

-The Container Storage Modules (CSM) for Observability installer bootstraps Helm to create a more simplified and robust deployment option that does the following:
+**The installer bootstraps Helm for a simplified and robust deployment by:**
 - Checking if Container Storage Modules for Observability is installed
 - Verifying Kubernetes/OpenShift and Helm versions
 - Adding and refreshing the Dell Helm chart repository